 FLUMIC

 FLUMIC (Flux Model for Internal Charging) gives an appropriate severe internal charging environment for use in internal charging assessments.
-This model is integral to the DICTAT internal charging tool but may be applied separately.
+This model is integral to the DICTAT internal charging tool but can be applied separately.
 FLUMIC describes the electron flux, which has an exponential dependence on energy E and varies with L, time of year and phase of the solar cycle.
 FLUMIC version 1 and 2 covered L-shells above 2,8, i.e. the outer belt only.
 The exponential spectrum were derived from flux measurements of electron with energy higher than 1 MeV.
 It can a priori be extrapolated down to lower energy (say a few 100 keV), although for more dynamics lower energy environment more sophisticated models are used.
 Version 2 is currently implemented via DICTAT on the SPENVIS web service.
 Recently, version 3 has been created.
 This is broadly similar to FLUMIC version 2 in the outer belt because it is based on the same data.
 However, it also models electron fluxes in the inner belt.

 Worst case GEO spectrum